A History of Warfare: Summary

 Keegan takes issue with Carl von Clausewitz's idea that war is an extension of politics, implying that war is carried on in a rational way under the conscious control of politicians.
 Rather he sees the existence of armies and warriors as distorting the nature of politics and of culture, sometimes becoming the dominant cultural form and that war itself is ultimately a disastrous and irrational outcome of a failure of politics and diplomacy.
-His book is less concerned with the technology and lists of battles as [maybe "than"?] underlying motivations and social anthropology.
+His book is less concerned with the technology and lists of battles than with the underlying motivations and social anthropology of the same.

 Keegan dedicates his book to an ancestor, a Lieutenant Bridgman in the Régiment de Clare, one of the Wild Geese mercenaries of the French Army, who was killed at the Battle of Lauffeld in 1747.

 Reception

 In a review in Foreign Affairs, Eliot A. Cohen wrote, "Despite some graceful writing and pointed observations, A History of Warfare fails to live up to the title's promise or the author's reputation".
 Cohen described it as "a vendetta against a liberal German soldier-theorist of the early nineteenth century [Clausewitz]".